What Are The Treatment Options for Prostate Cancer?

 1. Radical retropubic prostatectomy

-After surgery, you’ll stay in the hospital for a few days, and activity will be limited for a few weeks during recovery.
+After surgery, you may need to stay in the hospital for a few days and limit your activity for a few weeks during recovery.4

 2. Radical perineal prostatectomy

-While this operation is faster, it’s used less often because the potential for erectile dysfunction is higher and lymph nodes cannot be removed in this manner.
+Radical perineal prostatectomy involves the surgeon making an incision between the scrotum and anus and removing the prostate gland.
+This operation is used less often because the potential for erectile dysfunction is higher and lymph nodes cannot be removed in this manner.4

-For this type of procedure, a hospital stay of a few days followed by limited activity for several weeks during recovery is standard.
+For this type of procedure, a hospital stay of a few days followed by limited activity for several weeks during recovery is standard.4

 3. [Robot-assisted] Laparoscopic radical prostatectomy

 A more advanced prostatectomy involves manually guiding telescopic surgical instruments and a camera through ports in the stomach to the surgical site.
-The surgeon is able to perform the prostatectomy without major incisions, compared to the other methods.
-There is also a robot-assisted version of this procedure (RALP).
+The surgeon can perform the prostatectomy without major incisions, compared to the other methods.4

-It’s important to note that, as with radiation therapy, all types of surgery can lead to side effects, including erectile dysfunction and urinary dysfunction.
+It’s important to note that any of these surgeries, like other treatment options, can lead to side effects, including erectile dysfunction and urinary dysfunction.4

-Other possible side effects of a prostatectomy include but are not limited to:
+Other problems that can occur during or after of a prostatectomy include, but are not limited to:4

 - Nearby organs damaged